 - Carter’s problems as an outsider

-Carter had troubles in passing legislation because he campaigned as an outsider who was indebted to nobody in Capitol Hill.
+Carter had trouble in passing legislation because he campaigned as an outsider who was indebted to nobody in Capitol Hill.

 Well, nobody felt indebted to him either when he got to the office.